Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

 \subsubsection{TE-structure}

-We recall that a complex variation of Hodge structure on $X$ induces a TE-structure in the sense of Hertling \cite{Hertling}, i.e., a holomorphic vector bundle $\nbigv$ on $\nbigx:=\cnum_{\lambda}\times X$ with a meromorphic flat connection
+We recall that a complex variation of Hodge structure on $X$ induces a TE-structure in the sense of Hertling~\cite{Hertling}, i.e., a holomorphic vector bundle $\nbigv$ on $\nbigx:=\cnum_{\lambda}\times X$ with a meromorphic flat connection

 where $\nbigx^0:=\{0\}\times X$.
 Indeed, for a complex variation of Hodge structure $(V=\bigoplus V^{p,q},\nabla)$, $F^p(V):=\bigoplus_{p_1\geq p} V^{p_1,q_1}$ are holomorphic subbundles with respect to $\nabla^{0,1}$.
-Thus, we obtain a decreasing filtration of holomorphic subbundles $F^p(V)$ $(p\in\seisuu)$ satisfying the Griffiths transversality $\nabla^{1,0}F^p(V)\subset F^{p-1}(V)\otimes\Omega^{1,0}$.
-Let $p:\cnum^{\ast}_{\lambda}\times X\lrarr X$ denote the projection.
-We obtain the induced flat bundle $(p^{\ast}V,p^{\ast}\nabla)$.
-By the Rees construction, $p^{\ast}V$ extends to a locally free $\nbigo_{\nbigx}$-module $\nbigv$, on which $\nablatilde:=p^{\ast}\nabla$ is a meromorphic flat connection satisfying the condition $\nablatilde\nbigv\subset \nbigv\otimes\nbigo_{\nbigx}(\nbigx^0) \otimes\Omega^1_{\nbigx}(\log\nbigx^0)$.
+Thus, we obtain a~decreasing filtration of holomorphic subbundles $F^p(V)$ $(p\in\seisuu)$ satisfying the Griffiths transversality $\nabla^{1,0}F^p(V)\subset F^{p-1}(V)\otimes\Omega^{1,0}$.
+Let $p\colon \cnum^{\ast}_{\lambda}\times X\lrarr X$ denote the projection.
+We~obtain the induced flat bundle $(p^{\ast}V,p^{\ast}\nabla)$.
+By~the Rees construction, $p^{\ast}V$ extends to a locally free $\nbigo_{\nbigx}$-module $\nbigv$, on which $\nablatilde:=p^{\ast}\nabla$ is a meromorphic flat connection satisfying the condition $\nablatilde\nbigv\subset \nbigv\otimes\nbigo_{\nbigx}\big(\nbigx^0\big) \otimes\Omega^1_{\nbigx}\big(\log\nbigx^0\big)$.

-It is recognized that a TE-structure appears as a fundamental piece of interesting structures in various fields of mathematics.
-For instance, TE-structure is an ingredient of Frobenius manifold, which is important in the theory of primitive forms and flat structures due to K. Saito \cite{Saito-Takahashi}, the topological field theory of Dubrovin \cite{Dubrovin93}, the $tt^{\ast}$-geometry of Cecotti-Vafa \cite{Cecotti-Vafa91, Cecotti-Vafa93}, the Gromov-Witten theory, the theory of Landau-Ginzburg models, etc. For the construction of Frobenius manifolds, it is an important step to obtain TE-structures.
-Abstractly, TE-structure is also an important ingredient of semi-infinite variation of Hodge structure \cite{Barannikov1, Coates-Iritani-Tseng, Iritani}, TERP structure \cite{Hertling, hertling-sevenheck, hertling-sevenheck2}, integrable variation of twistor structure \cite{sabbah2}, etc. (See also \cite{mochi8,Mochizuki-TodaII}.)
+It~is recognized that a TE-structure appears as a fundamental piece of interesting structures in~various fields of mathematics.
+For instance, TE-structure is an ingredient of Frobenius manifold, which is important in the theory of primitive forms and flat structures due to K.~Saito~\cite{Saito-Takahashi}, the topological field theory of Dubrovin~\cite{Dubrovin93}, the $tt^{\ast}$-geometry of Cecotti--Vafa~\cite{Cecotti-Vafa91, Cecotti-Vafa93}, the Gromov--Witten theory, the theory of Landau--Ginzburg models, etc. For the construction of~Frobenius manifolds, it is an important step to obtain TE-structures.
+Abstractly, TE-structure is also an important ingredient of semi-infinite variation of Hodge structure~\cite{Barannikov1, Coates-Iritani-Tseng, Iritani}, TERP structure~\cite{Hertling, hertling-sevenheck, hertling-sevenheck2}, integrable variation of twistor structure~\cite{sabbah2}, etc. (See also~\cite{mochi8,Mochizuki-TodaII}.)